Xilinx/inference-server/docs/quickstart_deployment.rst

     .. code-tab:: console FPGA

-        # this image is not currently pre-built
+        # this image is not currently pre-built but you can build it yourself

 Start the image
 ---------------